 - (1) Termination and change of control benefits for Seth H. Z. Fischer are set forth in his employment agreement.
 Please see "Compensation Discussion and Analysis-Employment Agreement" for details.
-If Mr. Fischer's employment is terminated at any time on or after June 3, 2014, either (i) by the Company other than for Cause, non-renewal or due to his death or Disability or (ii) voluntarily by him for Good Reason, then he will be entitled to receive severance benefits as follows: (i) \$675,000, representing monthly severance payments during the 12-month severance period equal to his monthly base salary immediately prior to employment termination; (ii) \$540,000, representing monthly severance payments during the 12-month severance period equal to 1/12th of his target bonus for the fiscal year in which the termination occurs; (iii) a lump sum cash payment equal to the prorated amount of his target bonus for the fiscal year in which the termination occurs; and (iv) the unpaid portion of the annual bonus, if any, relating to any year prior to the calendar year of his termination of employment. - (2) Represents the aggregate value of the acceleration of vesting of the named executive officer's unvested stock options based on the product of (i) the spread between the closing price of our Common Stock on December 31, 2015 of \$1.02 and the exercise price of the stock options, and (ii) the number of shares of our Common Stock underlying unvested stock options.
-Aggregate intrinsic value represents only the value for those stock options in which the exercise price of the option is less than the market value of our stock on December 31, 2015. - (3) Represents the aggregate value of the acceleration of vesting of the named executive officer's unvested restricted stock units based on the product of (i) \$1.02, which is the closing price of our Common Stock on December 31, 2015, and (ii) the number of shares of our Common Stock underlying unvested restricted stock units. - (4) Termination benefits for Wesley W. Day, Ph.D. are set forth in his letter agreement regarding retention benefits with the Company dated July 20, 2015.
-Please see below for details.
-Dr. Day served as our Vice President, Clinical Development from November 2005 until December 31, 2015.
-Dr. Day's employment with the Company terminated on December 31, 2015. - (5) Termination benefits for Johann Noor Mohamed are set forth in his letter agreement regarding retention benefits with the Company dated October 20, 2015.
-Please see below for details.
-Mr. Noor Mohamed served as our interim Chief Financial Officer and interim Chief Accounting Officer from October 1, 2015 until October 19, 2015.
-Mr. Noor Mohamed resigned from the position of interim Chief Financial Officer and interim Chief Accounting Officer and resumed his service as our Vice President and Corporate Controller on October 19, 2015, and his employment later terminated with the Company on October 30, 2015.
+If Mr. Fischer's employment is terminated at any time on or after June 3, 2014, either (i) by the Company other than for Cause, non-renewal or due to his death or Disability or (ii) voluntarily by him for Good Reason, then he will be entitled to receive severance benefits as follows: (i) \$696,600, representing monthly severance payments during the 12-month severance period equal to his monthly base salary immediately prior to employment termination; (ii) \$557,280, representing monthly severance payments during the 12-month severance period equal to 1/12th of his target bonus for the fiscal year in which the termination occurs; (iii) a lump sum cash payment equal to the prorated amount of his target bonus for the fiscal year in which the termination occurs; and (iv) the unpaid portion of the annual bonus, if any, relating to any year prior to the calendar year of his termination of employment. - (2) Represents the aggregate value of the acceleration of vesting of the named executive officer's unvested stock options based on the product of (i) the spread between the closing price of our Common Stock on December 30, 2016 (the last trading day of the year) of \$1.15 and the exercise price of the stock options, and (ii) the number of shares of our Common Stock underlying unvested stock options.
+Aggregate intrinsic value represents only the value for those stock options in which the exercise price of the option is less than the market value of our stock on December 30, 2016 (the last trading day of the year). - (3) Represents the aggregate value of the acceleration of vesting of the named executive officer's unvested restricted stock units based on the product of (i) \$1.15, which is the closing price of our Common Stock on December 30, 2016 (the last trading day of the year), and (ii) the number of shares of our Common Stock underlying unvested restricted stock units.